AdobeDocs/campaign-standard.pt-BR/help/designing/using/designing-from-scratch.md

 ---
 title: 'Criar e-mails do zero '
-seo-title: 'Criar e-mails do zero '
-description: 'Criar e-mails do zero '
-seo-description: Descubra como projetar emails do zero no conteúdo do email no Designer de email.
+description: Descubra como projetar emails do zero no conteúdo do email no Designer de email.
 page-status-flag: nunca ativado
 uuid: 571ffc01-6e41-4501-9094-2f812b041a10
 contentOwner: molviato